Why is Social Security so important?

 How is Social Security funded?

-Social Security’s revenue was about $1.09 trillion in 2021.
+Social Security’s revenue was about $1.42 trillion in 2024.
 The program has three sources of income.
-The largest source comes from workers and employers who contribute 6.2% each on wages up to $160,200 a year; this raises 90.1% of the total.
-The second source is investment income from Social Security’s reserves, which are held in Trust and invested in interest-bearing U.S. Treasury bonds; this raises 6.4% of total revenue.
-Finally, Social Security gets 3.4% of its revenue from the income taxes that higher-income beneficiaries pay on a portion of their Social Security benefits.
+The largest source comes from workers and employers who contribute 6.2% each on wages up to $184,500 in 2026; this raises about 90% of the total.
+The second source is investment income from Social Security’s reserves, which are held in Trust and invested in interest-bearing U.S. Treasury bonds; this raises about 5% of total revenue.
+Finally, Social Security gets about 4% of its revenue from the income taxes that higher-income beneficiaries pay on a portion of their Social Security benefits.

 Isn’t Social Security the cause of our large federal deficit?